Overview

 • Provides all caregivers access to BBPE procedures and our BBPE Toolkit via our intranet, which includes training materials, educational graphics and videos, best practices and other assets to help prevent and reduce BBPE.

-In 2021, Cleveland Clinic developed an online training module for BBP Exposure Prevention Champion Training.
-We developed an online training due to COVID-19 restrictions on gathering larger groups of caregivers, as well as for ease in reaching more champion candidates.
-BBP Exposure Prevention Champions ensure all caregivers in their area have completed BBP training at least once per year, identify potential BBP risks in their area, provide instruction on exposure prevention, assist with investigations and interventions and support caregivers post exposure.
+Cleveland Clinic developed an online BBP Exposure Prevention Champion training module for caregivers in 2021.
+BBP Exposure Prevention Champions ensure that all caregivers in their area have completed BBP training at least once per year, identify potential BBP risks in their area, provide instruction on exposure prevention, assist with investigations and interventions and support caregivers post exposure.

 • Safety and Environmental Health & Safety hotlines to report slip, trip and fall hazards.